-Always store in a cool, dry, dark place, out of sunlight, and out of the reach of children.
-My unopened packs of henna, indigo, cassia obovata, and other products, will easily last up to ten years ( possibly longer) if stored correctly.
+Always store henna powder and indigo powder in a cool, dry, dark place, out of sunlight, and out of the reach of children.
+Unopened packets of Renaissance henna, indigo, cassia obovata, and other plant products, will easily last up to five years or longer if stored correctly.
 But once opened, it’s best to use them within 12 months as they may be less effective after that.
-Seal opened packs with a peg and store….simply close the inner(resealable) pouch and store within the outer casing by folding it over and then attaching a peg to keep it closed.
+Seal opened henna and indigo packets with a peg or selotape and store away in the back of a cupboard or dry, dark place.

 There’s nothing better than cold freshly defrosted henna on your head and in your hair in the heat of summer time.
-Try it also on the soles of your feet to keep your feet cool, but remember that they will turn orange !
-Some people like to use henna under the arms, but if you decide to try that, do be wary of using chemical deodorants which could react badly – it may be fine, but I don’t know enough to be able to tell you if it’s safe.
+Try it also on the soles of your feet to keep your feet cool, but remember that they will turn orange.

-Once you’ve got the hang of henna, you can buy the bigger quantity packs and mix lots of it up in advance and, after dye release, pack it into handy margarine size tubs in your freezer.
-It saves time and makes it overall a much more spontaneous and efficient experience.
+Once you’ve got the hang of henna, you can buy the bigger quantity packs and mix lots of it in advance and, after dye release, pack it into handy margarine size tubs in your freezer.
+It saves time.